okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/role-assignment/index.md

 | `ACCESS_CERTIFICATIONS_IAM_POLICY` <ApiLifecycle access="ea" /> | `ACCESS_CERTIFICATIONS_ADMIN` | All users, all groups, all Apps, all access certifications    |
 | `ACCESS_REQUESTS_IAM_POLICY`       <ApiLifecycle access="ea" /> | `ACCESS_REQUESTS_ADMIN`       | all users, all groups, all access requests, access request app |

-Only Okta manages standard resource sets and can't be updated or deleted.
+Only Okta manages standard resource sets, so you can't update or delete them.

 ## Custom vs. standard